IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 III.
 What the install.pl script does:
 -------------------------------------

-The steps below are performed by the ``install.pl`` script. **Provided for reference only!**
+The instruction presented in this section are performed by the ``install.pl`` script. **Provided for reference only!**
-The instruction below could be used to configure it all by hand, if necessary, or to verify that the installer has done it correctly.
+It could be used to configure it all by hand, if necessary, or to verify that the installer has done it correctly.
-Once again: **normally you would NOT need to individually perform the steps below**!
+Once again: **normally you would NOT need to individually perform these steps**!

 TwoRavens is distributed with a few hard-coded host and directory names.
 So these need to be replaced with  the values specific to your system.